About Clean Path NY

 Environmental Justice and Health Benefits

-- Clean Air: 20%-22% reduction annually in criteria pollutants such as NOx, SOx and particulate matter (PM2.5) from statewide electric generation.
+- 20%-22% reduction annually in harmful air pollutants such as NOx, SOx and particulate matter (PM2.5) from statewide electric generation.

 - Billions of dollars in avoided social and public health costs due to emissions reductions over 25 years.